 Parents can feel lonely when they are trying to finance their children's college educations.
 College tuitions and fees are not falling.
-According to CollegeBoard.org, over the last 20 years (2008-09 and 2018-19) published in-state tuition and fees at public four-year institutions increased at an average rate of 3.1 percent per year, beyond inflation.
+According to CollegeBoard.org, over the last 30 years (1990 - 91 and 2020 - 21) published in-state tuition and fees at public four-year institutions increased by $6,760 and $19,090 for private four-year universities.

 However, parents need to know that paying for their children's higher education does not have to be a solitary affair.
 Parents, in fact, have several tools that they can rely on to help cover these costs.

 Parents can rely on, at least partly, their savings.
 Alternatively, they can help their children receive grants or scholarships.
 Finally, student loans -- though they require repayment -- can help ease the financial burden of paying for a college education.

 Here, then, is a summary of the tools that can help overwhelmed parents.

 The best way for parents to help pay for their children's college education is to rely on their savings.
 For many parents, though, this is unrealistic.
 They just don't have enough savings built up to cover the escalating cost of a college education.

 However, parents can significantly reduce the stress of funding a college education by socking away money early.
 It is relatively easy for most parents to put away $50 to $100 a month.
 Parents who start saving early -- long before their children hit high school -- will find a significant nest egg available when it is time for their sons and daughters to go to college.

 Parents, though, need to be careful.
 It is good to help pay for their children's higher education.
 However, it is not good for them to shortchange their retirement years.
 Too many parents funnel too much of their cash toward building college funds for their children.
 That can leave them without enough money for their retirement years.
 Those parents who have to decide between saving for their children's college education and providing for their retirement years need to take care of themselves first.